Waldron College of Health and Human Services

 - Center for Interprofessional Education and Practice

 - Health Sciences

 - School of Social Work

 - Department of Public Health and Healthcare Leadership

 We offer three occupational therapy degree programs and invite you to learn about which program may best fits your needs.
 Our Occupational Therapy Assistant and Master of Occupational Therapy degree programs are entry-level degrees for students interested in entering the profession of Occupational Therapy at either the Associate (OTA) or Master (OT) level degree.
 These two degree programs are offered in a traditional face-to-face, on campus format and are designed for students who have no previous degree in Occupational Therapy.
 We also offer a Post-Professional Doctor of Occupational Therapy (OTD) degree for current occupational therapy practitioners interested in pursuing a doctoral degree.
 This degree program is offered entirely online and is convenient for working professionals.

 Client-centered intervention is the core of the Occupational Therapy Assistant program.
 Students learn how to assist clients to return to participating in the activities that matter the most to them.

 The Master of Occupational Therapy program offers students opportunities to present, learn and network with faculty and students across the university in other disciplines.

-The 8-semester Doctor of Occupational Therapy program is 100% online and is designed for working professionals!
+The 8-semester Doctor of Occupational Therapy (OTD) program is 100% online and is designed for working professionals!